GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

     any change.
 Fixing that (e.g. recognize that the base change is the amended version of an existing change and rebase the new commit onto the original commit) is error-prone and adds too much complexity.

-* On cherry-pick store information about the source change in NoteDb (when the cherry-pick is done via the Gerrit API or by push from a Git client we know the source change from the Gerrit Change-Id, when a cherry-pick is done in Jujutsu Jujutsu considered to record the source commit in a Git commit header that we could read on push).
-The recorded information could be used to track cherry-picks across branches.

-  * Tracking cherry-picks separately is needed if Jujutsu doesn't preserve the change ID on cherry-pick.
-When discussing the idea of supporting change ID's in Git, it was concluded that Git should preserve the change ID on cherry-pick (see [below](#git-does-not-preserve-jj-change-ids)).
-To align with this Jujutsu intends to add an option to their `duplicate` command that lets users control if they want a new change ID or the old one.
-This way Jujutsu users can preserve the change ID on cherry-pick and tracking cherry-picks separately in Gerrit is not needed.

 ## <a id="compatibility"> Compatibility between users that use native Git and users that use Jujutsu